davidgasquez/handbook/Open Data.md

 - [Splitgraph](https://github.com/splitgraph/sgr).
 - [Deep Lake](https://github.com/activeloopai/deeplake).
 - [Dim](https://github.com/c-3lab/dim).
+	- Hard to grok how to use it from the docs.
+	- Quite small surface area.
+You can basically install datasets from URLs, create new ones, or apply some kind of GPT3 transformation on top of them.
 - [Juan Benet's data](https://github.com/jbenet/data).
 - [Colah's data](https://github.com/colah/data).
 - [Dolt](https://docs.dolthub.com/) is another interesting project in the space with some awesome data structures.
 They also [do data bounties](https://www.dolthub.com/repositories/dolthub/us-businesses)!